opeyemiogungbe/CittiTech-Consult/README.md

-This is test project for CittiTech Consult. welcome onboard to this new phase
+This is test project for CittiTech Consult. welcome!!